NC State Extension Publications

 Skip to Acreage in Production

-A total of 4% indicated that they reduced sod production acreage during 2022.
-The average decrease was 28%.
-No producer expected to reduce production in 2023.
-Seventy-one percent of the growers indicated that they had increased acres during the previous three years.
-The average percentage of increase in acreage was 17%.
-The percentage of respondents who expected to increase production acreage in 2023 was 35% lower than in 2022.
+No producer indicated that they reduced sod production acreage during 2023.
+One producer expected to reduce production in 2024 (by 23%).
+Seventy-three percent of respondents indicated that they increased acreage during the previous three years; the average percentage of increase in acreage was 17%.

 Employees